shvms/chat/README.md

 # Chat
 Command line tool for chatting.
+Multithreaded.
+Written in Java 8.